DDA Overnight Planned Respite

 Individualized Respite Agreement

-Once approved, you will work with the provider to develop a detailed Individualized Respite Agreement that outlines the activities and supports that your family member or client will receive while in the program, including schedule, in home and community activities, food, hobbies, etc.
+When the request is approved, you will work with the provider to write an Individualized Respite Agreement.
+The agreement outlines activities and supports that your family member or individual you support will receive while in the program.
+This includes a schedule for time in the home and the community.

 Eligibility